Darrell Taylor: Professional career

+Seattle Seahawks

 Taylor was invited to the NFL Scouting Combine, but did not participate in any drills due to an offseason surgery.
-Taylor was selected by the Seattle Seahawks in the second round with the 48th pick in the 2020 NFL Draft.
+Taylor was selected by the Seattle Seahawks in the second round with the 48th pick in the 2020 NFL draft.
 He was placed on the active/non-football injury list at the start of training camp on August 3, 2020.
 He was moved to the reserve/non-football injury list at the start of the regular season on September 5, 2020.
 He returned to practice on January 5, 2021, but the team did not activate him before the end of the season.

 On October 17, 2021, in a Sunday Night Football game against the Pittsburgh Steelers, Taylor suffered what appeared to be a serious neck/head injury, and left the field injured on a stretcher under medical care.
 After the game, the Seahawks confirmed that Taylor had feeling in all of his extremities and that he was expected to fly back to Seattle with the rest of his team.
-He appeared in 16 games, of which he started five, as a rookie.
+He appeared in 16 games, of which he started five.
 He finished with 6.5 sacks, 37 total tackles (28 solo), one pass defensed, and one forced fumble.

+In the 2022 season, Taylor appeared in 16 regular season games and started three.
+He had 9.5 sacks, 26 total tackles (22 solo), one pass defended, and four forced fumbles.
+In the 2023 season, Taylor appeared in all 17 regular season games and started five.
+He had 5.5 sacks, 28 total tackles (17 solo), and one pass defended.

+Chicago Bears

+On August 23, 2024, Taylor was traded to the Chicago Bears in exchange for 2025 sixth-round pick.
+In his first game as a Bear in Week 1 against the Tennessee Titans, Taylor had two sacks and a forced fumble in the Bears 24–17 comeback win.

+Houston Texans

+On March 14, 2025, Taylor signed with the Houston Texans.